zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 2/kitties-frontend-2.md

 #### ii.
 Setting up React hooks

-The first thing we'll do is pass in the properties (or "props") we need from `kitty`, `accountPair` and `setStatus` using React hooks.
+The first thing we'll do is to extract properties (or "props") we need, `kitty`, `accountPair`, and `setStatus`.
 Do this by pasting in the following code snippet:

 ```js
 const TransferModal = props => {